DJAndries/fbmagic/README.md

   - Draw function which includes alpha blending
   - Another draw function which performs better, but has no alpha blending
 - Load/draw BDF font/text
+- Device locking; good for multiple processes that require access to the device

 ## Build